motylevm/styleguide/README.md

 ## 1.12 Type Inference

 Prefer compact code and let the compiler infer the type for local variables, but not for class/struct properties.
-In case of class/struct properties implicit type declaration only allowed for boolean, interger and double constants:
+In case of class/struct properties implicit type declaration only allowed for boolean, interger, string (not empty) and double constants plus direct constructor calls:

 ```swift
 final class MyClass {